 An oral critique/defense is not required.
 Once the supervisor and second reader approve revisions (if any), a percentage grade will be assigned by the supervisor and submitted to the Graduate Program Assistant for entry.

-Your program will be closed when you have completed 27 credits (typically 9 courses) and the 3-credits extended essay.
+Your program will be closed when you have completed 27 credits (typically 9 courses) and the extended essay.

 Supervision

-MA students are assigned a supervisor to advise on their study program including course choices, grant possibilities and potential members of supervisory committee.
-We pair students with a supervisor with an eye to research fit; however, this is not always possible and change of supervision for the thesis or extended essay is not uncommon.
+Supervisors advise on the MA study program including course choices, grant possibilities and potential members of supervisory committee.
+Students are paired with a supervisor with an eye to research fit during the admissions process.

-GRSJ students draw on the Institute’s associate faculty members to serve as supervisors and committee members.
-Students should meet with their supervisors at least once a term.
+- GRSJ students draw on the Institute’s associate faculty members to serve as supervisors and committee members.

-Students may change supervisors or committee members at any time with the approval of the graduate program chair.
+- Students may change supervisors or committee members at any time with the approval of the graduate program chair.